Volunteer for Summer Fish Surveys Along the Jersey Shore

 Fish Survey Archives

 We have been seining and conducting fish surveys along the Jersey Shore for a long time.
-Check out below the results from years passed.

 Frank Steimle (left) and Eugene W. Geer Jr (right) started a series of organized public seining events in 1971 along Raritan Bay and Sandy Hook Bay, NJ that helped to educate people about what fish, crabs, and other aquatic organisms lived in local waters during the early 1970s.
 Both men are the inspiration for Save Coastal Wildlife’s present-day seining events along the Jersey Shore.
 It’s a wonderful way to gain an insight into the health and biodiversity of the near shore environment where many small aquatic creatures live, spawn, or forage; and where many people swim and enjoy the water.